ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

     ~~~
       ... ...

-Info strings are usually language like C, ruby, xml and so on.
+Info strings are usually languages like C, ruby, xml and so on.
 This string is decided with the filename extension.

+- `.c`   => C
+- `.rb`  => ruby
+- `.xml` => xml

+The supported language is written in line 274 and 275 in `lib/lib_src2md.rb`.

 A line number is inserted at the top of each line in the code block.
 If you don't want to insert it, give "-N" option to @@@include command.

 Options:

-- "-n": Inserts a line number at the top of each line (default).
+- `-n`: Inserts a line number at the top of each line (default).
-- "-N": No line number is inserted.
+- `-N`: No line number is inserted.

+The following shows that line numbers are inserted at the beginning of lines.

     $cat src/sample.src.md
       ... ...